jairo-litman/cidoka-lang/readme.md

 ## Built-in Functions

-BoludoLang comes with a few built-in functions which are run in Go.
+Cidoka comes with a few built-in functions which are run in Go.
 These functions are:

 * `len(<array | string>)`
     - returns the length of an array or string